melange-re/melange-re.github.io/docs/melange-book/celsius-converter-option.md

-# Celsius Converter, pt 2
+# Celsius Converter using Option

 After all the changes we made in the last chapter, your `CelsiusConverter.re` might look something like this: